CattoFace/barrcodes/documents/blog-building.md

 ---
-title: Building a blog in 2024 with 56 lines of JavaScripts
+title: Building a blog in 2024 with 56 lines of JavaScript
 author: Barr
 date: 2024-11-17
 description: My “Hello World” post about how I made this blog with no frameworks and client-side dependencies.